-I have some clients that retire at 55, 58, 60 so there is a little bit more pressure on their retirement assets, their 401Ks, their pensions to be able to get them that retirement income.
-We don’t have social security to lean on, so that requires a little bit more pressure.
-I have other clients that retire after social security age.
-Some take early retirement at 62, some continue to work until they are 65 (or 66).
-When we have that extra paycheck coming in per month, that gives us a little more freedom and flexibility to try to decipher what the extra incomes might be.
+I have some clients who retire at 55, 58, 60 so there is a little bit more pressure on their retirement assets, their 401Ks, their pensions to be able to get them that retirement income.
+We don’t have social security to lean on, so that requires a little bit more creativity.
+I have other clients who retire after social security age.
+Some take early retirement at 62, or some continue to work until they are 65 (or 66).
+When we have that extra paycheck coming in per month, that gives us a little more freedom and flexibility to try to decipher what the income might be.

 That’s why it’s so tough.
 It’s not a clear cut answer.
-You hear a lot of general rule of thumb where you need 70%-80% of your current income in your working years of how much you’re going to need in your retirement years.
-Sometimes that is the case, sometimes it’s not.
+You hear a lot of general rule of thumb where whatever 70%-80% of your current income in your working years is how much you’re going to need in your retirement years.
+Sometimes that is the case, but sometimes it’s not.
 Going back to the income needs, what about health insurance?
-Is that something that you’re going to have or are you already on Medicare so it’s not that much of an issue?
+Is that something that you’re going to have, or are you already on Medicare so it’s not that much of an issue?
 There are a lot of factors like that that come into play.

 Let’s Be Real

 The other thing is just being realistic as far as your spending expectations.
-I have some clients that come to me, and we do all this planning to where we’ve got everything lined up.
+I have some clients who come to me, and we do all this planning to where we’ve got everything lined up.
 We’ve identified their needs.
-We have all their retirement information together so we’ve identified how much they are going to be drawing out per month.
-Then a few months into it they get a little spend happy, and they start wanting to buy things, buy “toys”, do this, take trips.
+We have all their retirement information together, so we’ve identified how much they are going to be drawing out per month.
+Then a few months into it, they get a little spend happy, and they start wanting to buy things, buy “toys”, do this, take trips.

-All the sudden they are causing a strain on their retirement portfolio so we have to have a come-to-Jesus meeting and I address the issue,
+All of a sudden, they are causing a strain on their retirement portfolio, so we have to have a come-to-Jesus meeting and I address the issue,

 “Hey, this was the plan when we first started, now why are we deviating?
-Why are we all the sudden buying things that initially weren’t on our plan?”
+Why are we all of a sudden buying things that initially weren’t on our plan?”

 Retirement: The Early Years

-A lot of my retiree clients, that’s what it’s like for many of my retiree clients: once they hit retirement, they’re like that kid that’s been set free.
+That’s what it’s like for many of my retiree clients: once they hit retirement, they’re like that kid who’s been set free.
 They’re out on recess.
 They get to play, get to do these things they’ve been waiting to do for so long.
 They’re ready to go.
 They’re ready to play and have fun, so those first couple of years they’ll spend a little bit more doing the trips that they want to do, buying the toys that they’ve put off for so many years.
-Now they feel that they’re entitled to do that, and they are so let them do it.
+Now they feel that they’re entitled to do that, and they are, so let them do it.

-Then as they get older, as maybe health conditions don’t allow them to do the travel as they did when they first retired, they’ll tend to spend a lot less than they were in their first years.
-Whereas the first couple of years maybe you do fall in that rule of thumb of spending the 70%-80% of your working-years income, but after a certain point you don’t travel as much because you’ve done everything you want to do and are just content to stay around home spending time with the grandkids and just doing a lot of staycations where you’re just enjoying that time with your family.
+Then as they get older, as maybe health conditions don’t allow them to do the travel as they did when they first retired, they’ll tend to spend a lot less than they did in their first years.
+Whereas the first couple of years maybe you do fall in that rule of thumb of spending the 70%-80% of your working-years’ income, but after a certain point you don’t travel as much because you’ve done everything you wanted to do and are just content to stay around home spending time with the grandkids and just doing a lot of staycations where you’re just enjoying that time with your family.
 Thus, you’re not spending nearly as much, and it kind of balances out.

 Get Your Best Retirement Income Possible